vapor-ware/synse-docs/docs/index.md

 ### Server

-The server ("Sysne Server") provides a simple HTTP and WebSocket API which makes it easy to interact with the devices exposed by plugins.
+The server ("Synse Server") provides a simple HTTP and WebSocket API which makes it easy to interact with the devices exposed by plugins.
 It routes incoming requests to the appropriate plugin for the specified device, so the user does not need to worry about where the device is or what protocol it speaks.
 The API provides uniform access over HTTP (or WebSocket), meaning that